technologicallysimple/technologicallysimple.github.io/README.md

+# Acme Tech Services — Homepage

+A responsive homepage for a tech service provider.
+Built with HTML, CSS, and JavaScript — no frameworks required.

+## Features

+- Hero section with CTA
+- Service cards
+- Responsive layout
+- Clean design

-## 🛠️ Getting Started
+## Setup

-1. Clone or download this repository.
+1. Clone this repo
-2. Open `index.html` in your browser to preview the homepage.
+2. Open `index.html` in your browser
-3. Customize content, colors, and images as needed.
+3. Customize content and assets

-## ✏️ Customization

-- **Branding**: Replace `logo.svg` and update colors in `styles.css`.
-- **Hero Section**: Edit headline, subtext, and CTA buttons in `index.html`.
-- **Services**: Modify service cards under the `#services` section.
-- **Images**: Replace `hero.jpg` and other assets in the `/assets` folder.
-- **SEO**: Update `<title>`, `<meta>` tags, and Open Graph data in `<head>`.

-## 📦 Deployment

-You can deploy this homepage to any static hosting service:

-- GitHub Pages
+4. Deploy to GitHub Pages or Netlify
-- Netlify
-- Vercel
-- Firebase Hosting

-No build step required — just upload the files.

-## 📄 License
+## License

-This project is open-source and free to use under the MIT License.
+MIT — free to use and modify.

----

-Feel free to fork and adapt this homepage to suit your brand.
-If you’d like help customizing the layout or adding new sections, just ask!